Rehabilitating Isomap: Euclidean Representation of Geodesic Structure: Parametrization Recovery

 \section{Parametrization Recovery}

 The concept of parametrization recovery appears in \cite{isomap:2000}, in the claim that ``Just as PCA and MDS are guaranteed, given sufficient data, to recover the true structure of linear manifolds, Isomap is guaranteed asymptotically to recover the true dimensionality and geometric structure of a strictly larger class of nonlinear manifolds.''
-The Parametrization Recovery Problem was formally stated by Donoho and Grimes \cite{hlle:2003}, who proposed the technique of Hessian eigenmaps (``Hessian LLE'') for its solution.
+The Parametrization Recovery Problem was informally stated by Donoho and Grimes \cite{hlle:2003} as follows: \begin{quote} Let $\Theta \subset \Re^p$ be a parameter space and let $\psi: \Theta \rightarrow \Re^q$ be a smooth injection.
+Given feature vectors $m_i = \psi(\theta_i) \in \M = \psi(\Theta)$, recover the mapping $\psi$ and the parameter points $\theta_i$. \end{quote} They noted that this statement of the problem is ill-posed, requiring additional assumptions in order to uniquely determine solutions.

 Isomap can (in theory) recover manifolds that are globally isometric to a convex subset of Euclidean space.
 Note that such manifolds are necessarily connected.
-Donoho and Grimes relaxed this condition: Hessian eigenmaps can (in theory) recover connected manifolds that are locally (not necessarily globally) isometric to Euclidean space.
+Donoho and Grimes relaxed this condition: their technique of Hessian eigenmaps (``Hessian LLE'') can (in theory) recover connected manifolds that are locally (not necessarily globally) isometric to Euclidean space.
 They introduced a quadratic form, ${\mathcal H}$, defined on $C^2$ (continuously twice differentiable) functionals on a manifold $\M=\psi(\Theta)$, where $\Theta$ is an open connected subset of $\Re^p$ and $\psi$ is a locally isometric embedding of $\Theta$ into $\Re^q$.
 Their key result states that ``the original isometric coordinates $\theta$ can be recovered, up to a rigid motion, by identifying a suitable basis for the null space of ${\mathcal H}$.''
 This is parametrization recovery.
 Hessian eigenmaps are constructed from discrete approximations of ${\mathcal H}$.